 Create configuration jobs from corrective commands

-You can use the audit template feature in NetScaler ADM to monitor configuration changes across managed NetScaler instances and troubleshoot configuration errors.
+You can use the audit template feature in NetScaler Application Delivery Management (ADM) to monitor configuration changes across managed NetScaler instances and troubleshoot configuration errors.

-- Create an audit template with a set of valid/expected NetScaler commands for auditing instance configurations.
+Create audit template with a set of valid/expected NetScaler commands for auditing instance configurations.

 Consider a scenario where multiple administrators are managing five NetScaler instances.
 All these administrators make updates to the existing instance configuration as and when there are any changes needed.
 The super administrator wants to ensure that a certain set of important configuration remains untouched irrespective of the changes being made by other administrators.
 For this use case, the super administrator creates a template of the configuration that is expected to be present on the NetScaler instances and runs it against the instances.
 NetScaler ADM compares the audit template configuration with the running configuration and reports any mismatch on the Configuration Audit dashboard.